The 2000 Survey

 Distribution of UFO Reports Across Canada

-For the fourth year in a row, there was a larger than normal number of UFO sightings reported in the Northern Canada.
-About 7% of all Canadian UFO reports came from the Yukon and the Northwest Territories in 1999, much more than might be expected if sightings were somehow tied to population.
-Alberta, on the other hand, continues to receive a paucity of reports, and Manitoba seems to have slightly more than expected.
+For the fifth year in a row, there was a larger than normal number of UFO sightings reported in the Northern Canada.
+About 10% of all Canadian UFO reports came from the Yukon and the Northwest Territories in 2000, much more than might be expected if sightings were somehow tied to population.

 Monthly Trends in UFO Reports